 Unless someone has a weakened immune system or is pregnant, there's often no need to treat a toxoplasmosis infection — symptoms (such as swollen glands) usually go away on their own in a few weeks or months.
 However, kids should always be checked by a doctor because swollen glands can be a sign of other illnesses.

-In healthy older kids who develop serious toxoplasmosis infections, treatment usually lasts 4 to 6 weeks (or at least 2 weeks after symptoms are gone).
+In healthy older kids who develop serious toxoplasmosis infections, treatment usually lasts 4 to 6 weeks (or for at least 2 weeks after symptoms are gone).
 Kids with weakened immune systems often need to be hospitalized when they develop toxoplasmosis, and those with AIDS may need to take anti-toxoplasmosis medication for life.

 If your cat is kept indoors and never fed raw or undercooked meat, then your family's feline probably has a low risk of catching or spreading toxoplasmosis.
 Still, you can also catch it from eating raw meats or uncooked produce that's contaminated.